 Many Bitcoin ATMs offer other cryptocurrencies.
 The most common cryptocurrencies offered include Bitcoin, Litecoin, Bitcoin Cash, Ripple, and Ethereum.
-When you go to a traditional ATM machine, you are usually only able to take one specific fiat currency.
+When you go to a traditional ATM, you can only take one specific fiat currency.

-This limitation does not really apply to Bitcoin ATMs because you are not actually taking out anything, it is simply being transferred to another account (unless you are selling instead of buying).
+This limitation does not apply to Bitcoin ATMs because you are not taking anything out.
+It is being transferred to another account (unless you sell instead of buying).

 This is another advantage of such ATMs.
 You can buy or sell your cryptocurrency instead of withdrawing it.
 Such Bitcoin ATMs are known as Two Way ATMs or as bi-directional ATMs.